North Vancouver School District

 Student Learning Survey – Feedback deadline of May 3

 The Student Learning Survey (SLS), which is administered annually by the Ministry of Education and Child Care, is open to students in Grades 4, 7, 10 and 12, their families, and staff and administrators in B.C. public schools.
-The survey covers a range of topics, providing a comprehensive picture of the educational experience in B.C. public schools and valuable insight into addressing current needs and trends.
+The survey covers a range of topics, providing a comprehensive picture of the educational experience in B.C. public schools and valuable insight for addressing current needs and trends.

 Families are invited to participate in the survey, available in English, French and additional languages, until May 3.
 Information about the survey, including a survey link, is available on the Student Learning Survey web page.